rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 11
-Which were the busiest years for 'Rock Hudson'?
+Which were the busiest years for 'Rock Hudson', show the year and the number of movies he made each year for any year in which he made more than 2 movies.

 **My Solution:**